Svdvoort/PREDICTFastr/README.md

 ### Documentation

-For more information, see the sphinx generated documentation available [here](http://predict.readthedocs.io/).
+For more information, see the sphinx generated documentation available [here (WIP)](http://predict.readthedocs.io/).

 Alternatively, you can generate the documentation by checking out the master branch and running from the root directory: